 Dividends.
 Subject to the Beneficial Ownership Limitation described above, holders of the Series B Preferred Stock are entitled to receive dividends payable in the Company's common stock as follows: (i) a number of shares of common stock equal to 10% of the shares of common stock underlying the Series B Preferred Stock then held by such holder on the 12 month anniversary of the COD Effective Date, (ii) a number of shares of common stock equal to 15% of the shares of common stock underlying the Series B Preferred Stock then held by such holder on the 24-month anniversary of the COD Effective Date and (iii) a number of shares of common stock equal to 20% of the shares of common stock underlying the Series B Preferred Stock then held by such holder on the 36-month anniversary of the COD Effective Date.
 In the event a purchaser in this offering no longer holds Series B Preferred Stock as of the 12-month anniversary, the 24-month anniversary or the 36-month anniversary, such purchaser will not be entitled to receive any dividends on such anniversary date.
-Based on an accounting of the holders of record of Series B Preferred Stock on June 19, 2019, the Company paid the 12-month anniversary dividend payment of 10%, totaling 946,000 shares of common stock.
+Based on an accounting of the holders of record of Series B Preferred Stock on June 19, 2019 and 2020, the Company paid the 12-month anniversary dividend payments of 10% and 15%, respectively, totaling 946,000 shares and 1,365,600 shares, respectively, of common stock.